Shall we count the living or the dead?: Mechanisms of action

-Figure 2 shows a causal pie model for not getting the outcome.
+Figure 2 shows a causal pie model for the complement of the outcome.
 Here, the causal pies can also be partitioned into three different classes: The outcome does not occur if every component cause of at least one causal pie of class 4 is met, we call this $\mathbb{W}$.
 If every non-intervention component cause of at least one causal pie of class 5 is met ($\mathbb{D}$), the intervention ensures that the outcome does not occur.
 If every non-intervention component of at least one causal pie of class 6 is met ($\mathbb{E}$), not taking Penicillin ensures that the outcome does not occur.
-With this causal model, risk of not having the outcome under the intervention will be given by $1-p^1 = Pr(\mathbb{W} \cup \mathbb{D})$, and risk of not having the outcome in the control group is $1-p^0 = Pr(\mathbb{W} \cup \mathbb{E})$.
+With this causal model, risk of not having the outcome under the intervention in any group $v$ will be given by $1-\mu_{1,v} = Pr(\mathbb{W} \cup \mathbb{D}\vert v)$, and risk of not having the outcome under the control control condition is $1-\mu_{0,v} = Pr(\mathbb{W} \cup \mathbb{E}\vert v)$.